Gateway Academy FAQs

 Do I get to perform?

 Yes, and… we believe in building a foundation of skills to support you through a philosophy we like to call “process over product”.
-We want our students to learn the "how" of acting, singing, and dancing before putting those skills in front of an audience.
+We want our students to learn the “how” of acting, singing, and dancing before putting those skills in front of an audience.
 That said, it would be difficult to learn how to perform, without performing at all!
-Our Year-long classes open their studio twice a year: once in December to share skills and the training process; once in April for an informal presentation of material from your class.
-Our Fall Session classes open their studio for presentations in December; our Winter Session classes open for presentations in April.
+Our year-long classes open their studio twice a year: once in December to share skills and the training process; once in April for an informal presentation of material from your class.
+Fall classes open their studio for presentations in December; and Winter classes open for presentations in April.

 What’s the difference between your acting and musical theatre classes?

 Our musical theatre classes study the three classic elements of musical theatre: acting, singing, and dancing, while our acting classes focus purely on developing acting skills integral to all theatrical disciplines.